Hike Day 1 (12 km.): Day 1, (12 km). START INKA TRAIL AT 82 KM.- HUAYLLABAMBA

 “Important Note: Our campsites will be designated by the Park Authorities once the pre-payment for the entrance fees are done, occasionally they may change.”

-Optional extra day upon request day/5: Includes one night in a 3 star-plus hotel with BB in Machu Picchu Village, bus and entrance tickets to Machu Picchu, tour guide service.
+Optional extra day upon request day/5: Includes one night in a 3 star-Superior hotel with BB in Machu Picchu Village, 2nd day bus and entrance tickets to Machu Picchu, tour guide service.

 Hike Day 5, MACHU PICCHU/HUAYNA PICCHU